-For the sake of completeness, let us also formulate the following result, which for the classical Ces{\` a}ro function spaces $Ces_p(0,1) \coloneqq CL_p(0,1)$ was proved, for example, in \cite{AGHLM18} (see \cite[Theorem~5.2]{AGHLM18}).
+Let $1 < p \leqslant \infty$.
+Recall, that the {\bf classical Ces{\` a}ro function spaces $Ces_p$} is defined as $Ces_p \coloneqq CL_p$.
+It was proved by Al Alam, Gaillard, Habib, Lef{\` e}vre and Maalouf in \cite{AGHLM18} that the essential norm of the multiplier $M_{\lambda} \colon Ces_p(0,1) \rightarrow Ces_p(0,1)$ is precisely equal to sup-norm of the symbol $\lambda$ (see \cite[Theorem~5.2]{AGHLM18}).
+Thus, for the sake of completeness, let us also formulate the following result.

-\begin{corollary}[Compact multipliers form abstract Ces{\` a}ro function space to itself] {\it Let $X$ be an order continuous K{\" o}the function spaces with the Fatou property defined either on the semi-axis $(0,\infty)$ or the unit interval $(0,1)$ equipped with the Lebesgue measure.
+\begin{corollary} {\it Let $X$ be a separable K{\" o}the function spaces with the Fatou property defined either on the semi-axis $(0,\infty)$ or the unit interval $(0,1)$ equipped with the Lebesgue measure.
 Then}

-{\it In particular, there are no non-trivial compact multiplication operators on $CX$.} \end{corollary} \begin{proof} To begin with, recall that $M(CX,CX) \equiv L_{\infty}$.
+{\it In particular, there are no non-trivial compact multiplication operators acting from $CX$ into itself.} \end{corollary} \begin{proof} To begin with, recall that $M(CX,CX) \equiv L_{\infty}$.
 Moreover, it follows from \cite[Lemma~11]{KT17} and, respectively, \cite[Lemma~1(d)]{LM15a} that if $X$ is order continuous or, respectively, has the Fatou property, then the same can be said about the space $CX$.
 Now, this result is an immediate consequence of Corollary~\ref{COR: compact function X to X}. \end{proof}

-This is, unfortunately, the moment when things stop working as we would like them to.
-Let us explain exactly why.

-First of all, it is know that the abstract Tandori function spaces $\widetilde{X}$ are {\it never} order continuous (see, for example, \cite[Proposition~4.8]{KKM21}).
-Even worse, the ideal $\left( \widetilde{X} \right)_o$ is always trivial.
-Therefore, in particular, they are also not reflexive and we cannot use Theorem~\ref{THM: essnorm multipliers function} directly to estimate the quantity